-What happened: Opus attorney Thomas Harrison files a memorandum to the court that states the plaintiffs' request for a temporary restraining order should be denied, referring to the reasons lined out in the suggestions against the restraining order filed Monday.
+What happened: In the state court case, Opus attorney Harrison files a memorandum to the court that states the plaintiffs' request for a temporary restraining order should be denied, referring to the reasons lined out in the suggestions against the restraining order filed Monday.

 What happened: Boone County Presiding Judge Jodie Asel assigns Boone County Circuit Judge Christine Carpenter to the case.
 Carpenter also presided over MacMann and Wilson's civil rights lawsuit before the city's attorney, Christopher Rackers, removed it to federal court.

 What happened: U.S. District Judge Nanette Laughrey issues an order in the civil rights case that says the parties must file a joint scheduling order/scheduling plan by Oct.
 7. That plan would set a timeline for the remainder of the case and discuss how long a jury trial would take, if there were to be one.